erizov/Professor/semester_1/lecture_02_efficient_sorting/merge_sort/README.md

 ### Short Description

-A stable, divide-and-conquer sorting algorithm that divides the array into halves, recursively sorts them, and merges the sorted halves.
+A stable, divide-and-conquer sorting algorithm that divides the array into halves, recursively sorts each half, then merges the sorted halves.
+Solves the problem of sorting with guaranteed O(n log n) performance.
+Example: Sorting file sizes [1024, 512, 2048, 256] → [256, 512, 1024, 2048].
+Works by repeatedly splitting arrays until single elements remain, then merging them in sorted order.

 **Key Characteristics:**
 - **Time Complexity**: Varies